 How Jira Align Ties The Program Level (Team of Teams) Into The Full Enterprise

-- “Likewise, all the data generated as team members do the work needs to filter up to stakeholders at each level so decisions can be made, steering can be adjusted, and everyone can verify success is being achieved.”
+- “Likewise, all the data generated as team members do the work needs to filter up to stakeholders at each level so they can make decisions, adjust steering, and verify success.”

 Which Stakeholders Will Benefit From Program Level Reporting in Jira Align?

-The whole organization benefits from the flow of information facilitated at the program level.
-However, the roles likely to spend the most time with the specific program level reports we’ll discuss below include:
+As with the team level reports, the whole organization benefits from the flow of information facilitated at the program level.
+However, these roles will likely spend the most time with the specific program level reports we’ll discuss below:

 - Release Train Engineers (RTEs)